Roughton Road railway station

-Roughton Road railway station is on the Bittern Line in Norfolk, England, on the outskirts of the town of Cromer.
-It takes its name from the street on which it is located, and is several miles north of the village of Roughton.
+Roughton Road railway station is a stop on the Bittern Line in Norfolk, England, on the outskirts of the town of Cromer.
+It takes its name from the street on which it is located and is several miles north of the village of Roughton.
 It is 24 mi 1 chain down the line from Norwich and is situated between Gunton and Cromer stations.

+History

 It is a modern halt station that was opened by British Rail in 1985.
 Today it is managed by Greater Anglia, which also operates all passenger trains that call.
 It is unstaffed and consists of a single platform.